 *Note: actually August.

 The olim waded in the water for the last steps.
 At two o'clock that night, the Dora announced that everybody had unboarded.
-The Haganah telegraphed Oeri Koch that "the delivery was successful and the mother is healthy".
+The Haganah telegraphed Uri Koch that "the delivery was successful and the mother is healthy".
 Eli Reens telegraphed to Gertrud Van Tijn as had been agreed.
 She passed the message on to minister Van Boeijen, who could finally breathe again.
 The Netherlands had gotten rid of 300 refugees without damaging its relationship with Great Britain, and it hadn't cost the treasury a penny.

-Three weeks later, WWII started.
+Three weeks later, Germany invaded Poland.